microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_configure_cmake.md

 ```

 ## Parameters

 ### SOURCE_PATH

 Specifies the directory containing the `CMakeLists.txt`.
 By convention, this is usually set in the portfile as the variable `SOURCE_PATH`.

 ### PREFER_NINJA

-Indicates that, when available, Vcpkg should use Ninja to perform the build.
+Indicates that, when available, vcpkg should use Ninja to perform the build.
 This should be specified unless the port is known to not work under Ninja.

 ### DISABLE_PARALLEL_CONFIGURE

 Disables running the CMake configure step in parallel.
 This is needed for libraries which write back into their source directory during configure.

 This also disables CMAKE_DISABLE_SOURCE_CHANGES.

 ### NO_CHARSET_FLAG

 Disables passing `utf-8` as the default character set to `CMAKE_C_FLAGS` and `CMAKE_CXX_FLAGS`.

 This is needed for libraries that set their own source code's character set.

 ### GENERATOR

 Specifies the precise generator to use.

 This is useful if some project-specific buildsystem has been wrapped in a cmake script that won't perform an actual build.
 If used for this purpose, it should be set to `"NMake Makefiles"`.

 ### OPTIONS

 Additional options passed to CMake during the configuration.

 ### OPTIONS_RELEASE

 Additional options passed to CMake during the Release configuration.
 These are in addition to `OPTIONS`.

 ### OPTIONS_DEBUG

 Additional options passed to CMake during the Debug configuration.
 These are in addition to `OPTIONS`.

 ### MAYBE_UNUSED_VARIABLES

 Any CMake variables which are explicitly passed in, but which may not be used on all platforms.
 For example:
 ```cmake